 The triad of JavaScript (JS), Hypertext markup language (HTML) and Cascading Style Sheets (CSS) is used to create the application presented at the web page [16].
 JS is used to implement the algorithm discussed in the previous section.

 This application is executed with , , , , , , , , , and .
-It calculates , , , , , , and .
+It calculates , , , , , , , and .
 The application does not give access to the optimum values.
-Figure 6 and 7 show, respectively, the contour plot and surface plot of the function without the noise term i.e., considering.
+Figure 7 shows the surface plot of .
+Figure 8 and 9 show, respectively, the contour plot and surface plot of the function without the noise term i.e., considering.
 The Roots Squared Method is applied to find the optimal values of and .
-Results of each iteration are also superimposed over the contours.
+Results of each iteration are also superimposed over the plots.
 The application contains a distance tool to provide how far the optimum value is from any set of the given factors.
 This tool also allows verifying if the factors have arrived to the optimum result.

 Master students of the Biological Sciences Faculty, Universidad Autónoma de Coahuila, are instructed to use this application.
+Figure 10 shows the screenshot of the application.
 It is used in classroom, at homework, and in projects related to the learning of Response Surface Methodology (RSM).
 It motivates the interaction between professor and students, and allows teachers to implement the problem-based learning, or to assign a unique problem to each student.
 It also helps students to work in groups to discuss its functionality.

-Conclusions
+7. Conclusions